Hooks & Guards

 def __call__(self, module, args, kwargs, output=None): ...

 Both pre and post hooks share the same signature.
 For pre hooks, output is always None.
+The same signature is used for forward hooks and method hooks.

 Custom Hook Examples